-Join Vince for his slide and talk presentation as he recalls the heady days when, as a major pop star in the late 1950s & 60s he appeared on prime time television most Saturday evenings on such shows as the "Six Five Special", "Drumbeat" and "Oh Boy".
-Vince's takes you behind the scenes whilst touring with pals such as Joe Brown, Billy Fury, Marty Wilde, Eddie Cochran and Gene Vincent and reveals the mischief and mayhem they created, including an altercation with TV's smallest big star!
-It's fascinating, fun, and not to be missed!
+Join Vince for his slide and talk presentations as he recalls the heady days when, as a major pop star in the late 1950s & 60s he appeared on prime time television most Saturday evenings on such shows as the "Six Five Special", "Drumbeat" and "Oh Boy".
+Vince's takes you behind the scenes whilst touring with pals such as Joe Brown, Billy Fury, Marty Wilde, Adam Faith, Cliff Richard, Eddie Cochran Gene Vincent and many more.
+He reveals the mischief and mayhem they created, including an altercation with TV's smallest big star!
+It's fascinating and not to be missed!

 Following his years as one of Britain’s top pop stars turned cabaret and West End show performers, Vince and his wife decided a change of scenery would be most welcome so he took up the offer of becoming a Cruise Director and his wife Anette became a Travel Manager.
 Vince has a wealth of stories relating to cruising both in front of and behind the cabin doors.
 How did the 1984 fuel crisis make cruising what it is today?
 Do Turkey’s Minarets always play Elvis songs?
 Do the crew sleep onboard?
 All will be revealed!

 Vince's passion for music began when, as a toddler during the second world war, he would sing along with his father who played the piano.
 Vince's grandmother saw the potential in his voice and enrolled him in her church choir where, within three years he became a soloist.

 Singing in his local church choir lead to Vince appearing in local pantomimes and talent shows and forming a skiffle group named "The Vagabonds".
 They were coaxed into entering The World Skiffle Championship which was broadcast live on BBC TV, and he came second.